kckishan/AMTAE/README.md

 ### Abstract

 <p align="justify">
-Recent methdos such as deepnf use multimodal autoencoder to learn the represenation for each proteins.
-The state-of-the-art method have hundreds of millions of parameters to integrate multiple networks.
-In this project, we propose a multimodal tied autoencoders that constrain the decoder to share parameters with encoders.
+A recent method (deepnf) uses a multimodal autoencoder to learn the representation for each protein.
+The state-of-the-art method has hundreds of millions of parameters to integrate multiple networks.
+In this project, we propose a multimodal tied autoencoder that constrains the decoder to share parameters with encoders.
 </p>

 ### Requirements